KarthikSaladi047/Azure-Pipeline-Project/README.md

       }
     }
     ```
-- 2.Build & Test React Application: In this stage, the application is build and tested using NPM.
+- 2. Build & Test React Application: In this stage, the application is build and tested using NPM.

   ```
   npm install